Forex Market: Indian rupee recovers against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

-At the interbank foreign exchange, the Indian rupee opened at 76.08 against the US dollar.
-During trading it then reached at 75.99, registering a gain of 19 paise from the previous close.
-On Tuesday, the rupee had settled flat at 76.18 against the American currency.
+At the interbank foreign exchange, the Indian rupee opened strong at 75.97 against the US dollar.
+During trading it then reached at 75.93, registering a rise of 23 paise over the previous close.
+On Monday, the local currency had settled at 76.16 against the US currency.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, declined 0.02% to 98.47.
-Foreign institutional investors emerged as net buyers in the Indian share market, as they purchased shares worth Rs 384.48 crore, according to stock exchange.
+The dollar index, which gauges the US dollar’s strength against a basket of six currencies, slipped 0.06% to 98.99.
+Foreign institutional investors remained net sellers in the Indian share market as they sold shares worth Rs 801.41 crore.

 Post Your Comments